ipfs/kubo/docs/config.md

 Type: `bool`

-#### Mode 1: `EnableRelayHop` is `false`

-If `Swarm.EnableAutoRelay` is enabled and `Swarm.EnableRelayHop` is disabled, your node will automatically _use_ public relays from the network if it detects that it cannot be reached from the public internet (e.g., it's behind a firewall).
+Your node will automatically _use_ public relays from the network if it detects that it cannot be reached from the public internet (e.g., it's behind a firewall).
 This is likely the feature you're looking for.

-If you enable `EnableAutoRelay`, you should almost certainly disable `EnableRelayHop`.

-#### Mode 2: `EnableRelayHop` is `true`

-If `EnableAutoRelay` is enabled and `EnableRelayHop` is enabled, your node will _act_ as a public relay for the network.
-Furthermore, in addition to simply relaying traffic, your node will advertise itself as a public relay.
-Unless you have the bandwidth of a small ISP, do not enable both of these options at the same time.

 ### `Swarm.EnableAutoNATService`